 'Guatemala stands at a cross roads, ' said ISHR and the International Platform Against Impunity in their statement.
-'Those calling for key post- conflict human rights achievements to be respected and built upon are facing the likelihood of greater threats.'
+'Those calling for key post- conflict human rights achievements to be respected and built upon are facing the likelihood of greater threats.
+Their rights to call for accountability must be respected and they must be heard.'